a-real-ai/pywinassistant/README.md

 PyWinAssistant has its own set of **reasoning agents**, utilizing Visualization-of-Thought (VoT) and Chain-of-Thought (CoT) to enhance generalization, dynamically simulating actions through abstract GUI semantic dimensions rather than visual processing, making it **future-proof** for next-generation **LLM models**.
 By **visualizing interface contents** to dynamically **simulate and plan actions** over **abstract GUI semantic dimensions, concepts, and differentials**, PyWinAssistant **redefines computer vision automation**, enabling **high-efficiency visual processing** at a fraction of traditional computational costs.
 PyWinAssistant has achieved **real-time spatial perception** at an **Operating-System level**, allowing for **memorization of visual cues and tracking of on-screen changes over time**.

-By **directly interfacing with Windows' underlying UI hierarchy**, it achieves real-time spatial perception at the OS level while eliminating traditional computer vision pipelines, enabling:
+By **directly interfacing with Windows underlying UI hierarchy**, it achieves real-time spatial perception at the OS level while eliminating traditional computer vision pipelines, enabling:
 *   **100x Efficiency Gains**: Native API access vs pixel-based analysis.
 *   **Blind Operation**: Full functionality on headless systems or minimized windows.
 *   **Precision Abstraction**: Mathematical modeling of GUI relationships rather than visual pattern matching.